 Mini cheesecakes are so much fun to serve your guests!
 When they’re done just right, you’ve got the perfect ratio of smooth and creamy cheesecake topping to crunchy graham cracker crust that no one can resist.

 I tend to leave some mini cheesecakes plain and some dressed with different toppings for the best kind of dessert sampling!
-These mini cheesecake cups are elegant enough for all kinds of parties, but simple enough to make entertaining easy!
+These mini cheesecake cups are elegant enough for a party, but simple enough to make entertaining a breeze just like my easy creme brulee!

-If ever I’m hosting a wedding shower, baby shower, or need something for a potluck, individual mini cheesecakes are my go-to.
+If ever I’m hosting a wedding shower, baby shower, or need something for a potluck or 4th of July dessert, individual mini cheesecakes are my go-to, although this cheesecake bar is another favorite, too!
 I always make a little extra because I know my kids will be asking if there are any leftovers the next day.

 Graham Cracker Crust